 - Video (Passive): Once I’ve decided what I want to learn, I usually start by watching a series of videos on the topic.
-Pluralsight is easily my favorite choice for an intro of some of the most common technologies and tools, although more obscure or new tools may not (yet) be covered.
-YouTube is another great source for such tools.
+Pluralsight and Lynda.com are my favorite choices for an intro of some of the most common technologies and tools, although more obscure or new tools may not (yet) be covered.
+YouTube is another great source for tutorials.
 Of course, strongly supported tools may have their own video tutorials, although I usually find those lacking.
 It seems to be an afterthought for a lot of companies, and production is often poor or inconsistent.
 Since, in my role as a consultant I’m expected to be an expert on the tools I’m using (unless a new technology is dictated by the client), I normally use my breakfast time before business hours to watch these videos.
 It allows me to absorb myself into the technology in a passive manner, which helps get me acquainted before diving in hands-on.
 If you’re lucky enough to attend a local user group meeting on the topic, that’s also a great way to get an intro as well as allow for direct Q&A. But it’s rare to have such perfect timing, unless the technology you’re about to use is the new “flavor of the week,” and the rest of the world is learning about it at the same time.

 - Video (Active): Although I’m still in more of a passive state of mind at breakfast, by lunch I’ve usually been in coding mode, so this is a good time to re-watch parts of the video and actually try out some of the examples being discussed.
 Although video is great for pausing and rewinding, it’s a bit awkward to pinpoint the exact locations of what you want to re-watch, so if example files are available for download, I prefer playing around with those.
 Be careful, though, since it’s too easy to have the examples do the work for you, since they’re usually already fully written.
 Without the hands-on (read: typing in yourself), it usually won’t sink in as quickly.